boone891214/sanity-check-LTH/README.md

 We prune globally.
 The layers that are considered "global" is defined in the corresponding `.yaml` files.
 Once we prune globally, the sparsity ratio in the `.yaml` file will be override by the global sparsity.
-There are four necessary settings for the LTH experimens (using resnet-20 as example):
+There are five necessary settings for the LTH experimens (using resnet-20 as example):

 - pretraining